You are here

 Serve on the Engineering Alumni Council

 EAC members work to develop strategies and programs to engage Pratt Alumni and serve as ambassadors of our great school.
 Are you, or do you know, a passionate engineering alum?
-Please submit your nominations by January 1 annually.
+Please submit your nominations by December 1.

 Be a Class Agent